 What will fall in Waterloo look like?

-Yesterday marked the first official day of the fall season.
-So, as we ring in the season of falling leaves, Thanksgiving, Halloween, and of course, reading week, let’s see what this autumn’s weather holds in store for us.
+Sept.
+22 marked the first official day of the fall season.
+So, as we ring in the season of falling leaves, Thanksgiving, Halloween, and of course, reading week, let’s see what this years’ autumn weather has in store for us.

 The Waterloo region is located in southern Ontario.
-As per the Weather Network’s latest forecast on what fall will look like, it sounds like we won’t be in for too much of a surprise this fall.
+As per the Weather Network’s latest forecast on what fall will look like, we won’t be in for too much of a surprise this fall.
 Most of us would agree that late August and early September brought some unexpectedly chilly mornings.
-The good news for those of us who prefer warmer temperatures is that mid-September through to the month of October is expected to have temperatures higher than average.
+The good news for those of us who prefer warmer temperatures is that mid September through to the month of October is expected to have temperatures higher than average.
+Richard Petrone, a professor in the department of geography and environmental management and part of the Hydrometeorology Research Group at UW shared his insights on how fall in Waterloo will play out.
+Petrone emphasized a mild September and October, but adds, “things will likely transition to more wintery temperatures pretty quickly in November.”
+He added that over the next three months, precipitation appears unlikely.

 Whether you choose to snuggle by a window with a good book or go hiking across trails within the region, we’re in for an exciting new season of both falling leaves and new possibilities.